tezos-commons/baseDAO/docs/treasury.md

 # Treasury DAO

 Treasury is a DAO that holds XTZ and FA2 tokens and lets its users decide how to spend its XTZ and tokens.
-Its extra storage data is empty.
+Its extra storage data is a unit value and thus contains no data.

 Its `proposal_metadata` contains proposal types:
 - Transfer proposal that includes: